Wireless (Windows) - Manual Setup

 - Open a browser, have the captive portal login pop up

-- Then without signing in connect back to 'Titan WiFi
+- Then without signing in connect back to 'Titan WiFi' or 'Eduroam'

 Trust CertificateIf there is a message about an untrusted certificate with the option of Terminate or Connect, select Connect.
 Windows does not trust any certificates for 802.1x connections by default.